-If so, you can take the pledge to participate in this year’s National Day of Unplugging, a 24 hour global respite from technology.
+If so, you can take the pledge to participate in this year’s National Day of Unplugging, a 24-hour global respite from technology.
 After taking the pledge, you can finally put all your electronic devices in a 16-digits-password-protected safe and throw it across the Atlantic ocean to finally have an uninterrupted board game night with your loved ones.

 . . .

 The National Day of Unplugging observes a communal digital detox across the globe to fight back against our increasingly fast-paced way of living, characterized by information overload and lack of real and meaningful connections.
-It is a day for disconnecting from our digital devices so we can, instead, connect with ourselves, our loved ones and our communities in real time.
+It is a day for disconnecting from our digital devices so we can, instead, connect with ourselves, our loved ones and our communities in real-time.

 The day is meant to encourage us to practice carving out one day per week to unwind, unplug, relax, reflect, get outdoors, and connect with loved ones.
-It is a time dedicated for going for a coffee date with your best friend, having an uninterrupted meal by yourself, or indulging in a book on your list.
+It is a time dedicated to going for a coffee date with your best friend, having an uninterrupted meal by yourself, or indulging in a book on your list.

 The day will provide its participants a glimpse of “the profound benefits of taking a modern-day Sabbath each week for deep rest and nourishing renewal.
 The energy, perspective, creativity, sense of well-being, and yes, increased productivity that ensue can be life changing.”

-I’m super looking forward to National Day of Unplugging!
-Although I try to implement radical ideas to help me have a positive relationship with my digital world, I don’t think I have ever truly went 24-hours completely unplugged.
+I’m super looking forward to the National Day of Unplugging!
+Although I try to implement radical ideas to help me have a positive relationship with my digital world, I don’t think I have ever truly gone 24-hours completely unplugged.
 Even when I’m away somewhere without internet or phone service, I still keep my phone on me and mindlessly check it.
 It is going to be refreshing and insightful to have a full day to disconnect and focus on offline activities.